andrasq/node-docs/quickq-scheduler.md

   select one of them to run, and returns its index `0 .. size()-1`.
 Note that the list of waiting types may be redundant, if jobs are always appended then the same information is available from the waiting / start / done calls.
+  [`qlist`](https://npmjs.com/package/qlist) is a very fast double-ended list implemented as a circular buffer.

 Integration
 -----------